modrobert/rdtsc_threesome/README.md

-Think of these sources as useful stubs when playing around with the RDTSC instruction which is good for precise timing in various attacks related to RAM, CPU cache and branch prediction, especially in conjunction with the LFENCE instruction.
+Think of these sources as useful stubs when playing around with the RDTSC instruction which is good for precise timing in various attacks related to RAM, CPU cache and branch prediction, especially in conjunction with the xFENCE and CLFLUSH instructions.

 ---